 - 2 cups granulated sugar

-- 2 cups fresh cranberries
+- 2 cups cranberries fresh or frozen

-For the Champagne Cocktail:
+For the Champagne Cocktail

 - Combine sugar and water in heavy saucepan and bring to boil.
 Simmer sugar syrup for three minutes, making sure all of the sugar has dissolved in the water.